 Take a look at the finding from the Crime Survey for England and Wales (CSEW) regarding domestic abuse, sexual assault, etc.

 Sexual Abuse Compensation FAQs

 What is the definition of sexual abuse?

 Sexual abuse is an unwanted/unsolicited sexual activity without consent.
-Nobody should ever be subjected to such behaviour, you may consider taking legal action.
+Nobody should ever be subjected to such behaviour.
+You may consider taking legal action.
 If that is the case, then why not reach out and contact our team?
 With the support of a solicitor from our panel, they can offer free legal advice and assist you every step of the way.

 Must I begin my claim within a certain timeframe?

-In order to make a successful claim, you must begin your case within a personal injury claims time limit.
+To make a successful claim, you must begin your case within a personal injury claims time limit.
 For cases that involve sexual abuse, you must begin your claim within 2-years of the incident.

-Should you fail to begin your claim within a designated timeframe, then the validity fo your case could be compromised.
+Should you fail to begin your claim within a designated timeframe, then the validity of your case could be compromised.
 Therefore, if you are unsure whether your case meets the designated timelimit, please speak to a member of our team.